cowprotocol/cowswap/README.md

 # 🖼️ Widget Configurator

-Start the Widget Configurator will start the widget configurator:
+Start the Widget Configurator will start the widget configurator on http://127.0.0.1:4200/widget-configurator

 ```bash
 yarn start:widget